-- \ Less than 1% of outstanding shares. - (1) Mr. Sakiris owns (i) 300 shares of our common stock and (ii) Series A Convertible Preferred Stock that will convert into 3,000 shares of our common stock upon completion of this offering.
-The number of shares of common stock beneficially owned by Mr. Sakiris does not include 3,000 shares of our common stock that will be issuable during the one-year period commencing on the second anniversary of the consummation of this offering upon the exercise of warrants held by Mr. Sakiris. - (2) Life Science Biosensor Diagnostics Pty Ltd, which is referred to in this prospectus as the "Licensor," is an Australian company that is 81% owned by iQnovate Limited, which is a public Australian company that is 24% beneficially owned by Dr. George Syrmalis, a member of our advisory board.
+- \ Less than 1% of outstanding shares. - (1) Dr. Syrmalis owns (i) 600 shares of our common stock and (ii) Series A Convertible Preferred Stock that will convert into 7,000 shares of our common stock upon completion of this offering.
+The number of shares of common stock beneficially owned by Dr. Syrmalis does not include 7,000 shares of our common stock that will be issuable during the one-year period commencing on the second anniversary of the consummation of this offering upon the exercise of warrants held by Dr. Syrmalis.
+Dr. Syrmalis disclaims beneficial ownership over the common stock owned by the Licensor, as described in footnote 3 below. - (2) Mr. Sakiris owns (i) 300 shares of our common stock and (ii) Series A Convertible Preferred Stock that will convert into 3,000 shares of our common stock upon completion of this offering.
+The number of shares of common stock beneficially owned by Mr. Sakiris does not include 3,000 shares of our common stock that will be issuable during the one-year period commencing on the second anniversary of the consummation of this offering upon the exercise of warrants held by Mr. Sakiris. - (3) Life Science Biosensor Diagnostics Pty Ltd, which is referred to in this prospectus as the "Licensor," is an Australian company that is 81% owned by iQnovate Limited, which is a public Australian company that is 24% beneficially owned by Dr. George Syrmalis, our Chairman of the Board.
 The remainder of the outstanding shares of iQnovate Limited are publicly-owned and traded on the National Stock Exchange of Australia.
 In addition, Dr. Syrmalis is the Chief Executive Officer and one of three members of the Board of Directors of iQnovate Limited, along with Con Tsigounis and Peter Simpson.
 Dr. Syrmalis and Messrs.
 Tsigounis and Simpson may be deemed to share voting and dispositive power with respect to the shares of our common stock held by the Licensor.
 Notwithstanding the foregoing, Dr. Syrmalis and Messrs.
 Tsigounis and Simpson disclaim beneficial ownership over the common stock owned by the Licensor.
 Dr. Syrmalis is an Australian citizen and resident having an address at Level 9, 85 Castlereagh Street, Sydney NSW 2000.